alexpostnikov/push-T_memory/README.md

 ```

 This script will create external dependencies, install Python requirements, and set up all necessary packages for development and experimentation.

+- **Run Baseline Policies:** See [docs/baselines_push_t.md](docs/baselines_push_t.md) for step-by-step instructions to evaluate baseline ACT/Diffusion models on the Push-T task using pre-trained checkpoints.

 ## Repository Structure